cisco-open/DeepVision/docs/getstarted.md

 To see annotated video server and grafana dashboards go `localhost:3000`

 That's it!
-You should now be able to use CiscoDeepVision.
+You should now be able to use DeepVision.

 ![getstarts](images/getstarts.gif)